 Spelling: For this week, we will complete Unit 3 where students will identify words with short u spelled o and short u.
 They will match the sound and use segmentation.
 Students will also use analogies, inferences and context clues.
 There will be a quiz on Friday, September 29th.

 Reading: Each week, we read one short story from our anthology unit.
 This unit’s theme is Something Special!
 For this week, we will read a mystery entitled “Nate the Great: San Francisco Detective”.
 Students will practice decoding skills and identify literary forms.
 There will NOT be an open book quiz this week.

 Along with the story of the week, students will read independently and meet in small reading groups using the leveled readers as a supplement.
 We will identify different reading strategies in our reading journals.
-This week, we are using the “I wonder…maybe” strategy.
+This week, we are using the “I think” strategy.

 **Writing Prompts: Students write daily writing prompts which relate to the story of the week.
-Students will also write their own shape poems.

 Homework: We have homework every night except for Fridays.
 There will always be homework in 3 subject areas.
 For reading, students are asked to read for 20 minutes and write in their reading logs.
 They are able to choose their own independent reading book to read at home.
 In addition, students will be assigned one page of math homework along with a spelling assignment.
 All homework will be written in their assignment notebooks and kept in their take home folders.